Projeto-Pindorama/mitzune/README.txt

-# Mitzune - chroot environments, for poor lads who don't have VMX support on
+# Mitzune[1] - chroot environments, for poor lads who don't have VMX support on
 # their processors
 This is just a prototype that i'm using to test Copacabana Linux on my PC via chroot(8) since i don't have support to VMX in my low-end 10-year-old processor.